Starter – how to lubricate and help it last longer

 1. Reducing the engine stop forces on the Top 80 starter

 Inherent in the design of the Top 80 starter is that the pawls will engage the starter reel when the engine speed is below a few hundred RPM.
 This would not matter except that that the pawls and starter reel take a beating.
 When the engine slows down almost to zero RPM, it will not have enough momentum to make it through top dead center.
 Instead of continuing in the same direction, the engine reverses itself and grabs the starter reel at the same time, putting a terrific yank on it.
 As the starter begins to turn backwards, it is stopped by the action of the cord.
-This yank puts a tremendous amount of extra wear on the entire mechanism.
+This kick-back introduces extra wear on the entire mechanism and, possibly, can break the pawls or starter reel.
 How is this fixed?

 2. Starter lubrication for the Top 80 & others